simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-04-22
+<br />**Date image released:**  2025-04-23
 <br />**This image is owned by:**
-Rich Addis
+Koen van Barneveld

-<br />**Title of the image:**  Terminator Moon: A Moonscape of Shadows
+<br />**Title of the image:**  An Almost Everything Sky
-<br />**Description for the image:**  What's different about this Moon?
-It's the terminators.
-In the featured image, you can't directly see any terminator -- the line that divides the light of day from the dark of night.
-That's because the featured image is a digital composite of many near-terminator lunar strips over a full Moon.
-Terminator regions show the longest and most prominent shadows -- shadows which, by their contrast and length, allow a flat photograph to appear three-dimensional.
-The overlay images were taken over two weeks in early April.
-Many of the Moon's craters stand out because of the shadows they all cast to the right.
-The image shows in graphic detail that the darker regions known as maria are not just darker than the rest of the Moon -- they are also flatter.
-Dial-A-Moon: Find the Moon phase on your birthday this year
+<br />**Description for the image:**  This surprising sky has almost everything.
+First, slanting down from the upper left and far in the distance is the central band of our Milky Way Galaxy.
+More modestly, slanting down from the upper right and high in Earth's atmosphere is a bright meteor.
+The dim band of light across the central diagonal is zodiacal light: sunlight reflected from dust in the inner Solar System.
+The green glow on the far right is aurora high in Earth's atmosphere.
+The bright zigzagging bright line near the bottom is just a light that was held by the scene-planning astrophotographer.
+This "almost everything" sky was captured over rocks on Castle Hill, New Zealand late last month.
+The featured finished frame is a combination of 10 exposures all taken with the same camera and from the same location.
+But what about the astrophotographer himself?
+He's pictured too -- can you find him?
+Jigsaw Fun: Astronomy Puzzle of the Day
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/TerminatorMoon_Addis_3558.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2504/EverythingSky_Koen_3504.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).